leminlimez/Cowabunga/README.md

 IPA available in the [Releases](https://github.com/leminlimez/Cowabunga/releases/latest) section.

+Support us on [Patreon](https://patreon.com/Cowabunga_iOS) to be featured in the home screen and to get access to exclusive private beta builds!

 ## Features
 - Running in the background to keep some changes from reverting
     - From running tests, battery loss is negligible (~1% per day on frequent), but that may vary